vinayaky7/webserver/README.md

 ## Edit document root of the web server with your index file
 [root@testvm html]# vi index.html

-## Open Port 80 on Google Cloud Platform Firewall Rules under your VPC or Default VPC
+## Open Port 80 in Security Group on AWS Cloud Platform

 ## Now Browse Your Public IP